With features like masked emails and credit cards, IronVest strives to achieve more than the average password manager.

 IronVest Two-Factor Authentication

-Overall: (4.0)
+Overall: (4)

 IronVest offers two-factor authentication through a unique biometric process.
 While typical biometric authentication involves a fingerprint, which many devices don’t support, IronVest instead uses facial recognition on your mobile device to authenticate logins on your other devices.
 As biometric authentication is my preferred form of 2FA, I really appreciate that IronVest has found a way to make it more accessible.

 On top of that, IronVest uses a unique decentralized method of storing your biometrics.
-Instead of storing your information on a server, IronVest uses proprietary technology to store your information in multiple places, or nodes.
+Instead of storing your information on a server, IronVest uses proprietary technology to store your information in multiple places or nodes.

 That said, I like to see password managers offer more than just one form of 2FA.
 Unfortunately, facial recognition is the only 2FA that IronVest supports.
-This is a drawback from those who prefer another form of 2FA.
+This is a drawback for those who prefer another form of 2FA.

 Recent Improvements to IronVest